rgdonohue/GIS-OSS/docs/data_sovereignty.md

 # Indigenous Data Sovereignty Framework

 This note pulls together what we heard from the review committee.
-It’s here to keep GIS-OSS grounded in “GIS by and with Tribes,” honoring sovereign rights and cultural protocols at every step.
+It’s a working draft meant to keep GIS-OSS grounded in “GIS by and with Tribes,” honoring sovereign rights and cultural protocols at every step.
+Every element below will be refined with tribal partners before implementation.

 ## Sovereignty vs. Privacy
 - **Privacy** focuses on individual protection (PII, confidentiality).